cweckesser/graphql-mesh-testing/packages/loaders/openapi/README.md

 ## Existing test cases

-### Should be possible to load a schema with components having any overlapping properties merged
+### [FIXED] Should be possible to load a schema with components having any overlapping properties merged

 **Test file location**